You need these. All of them. Now. Staple pieces for work. Essentials. Yes.

 7. Work bag

 I have a few, but the ones I use the most are a plain nude one and a plain black one.
 You don’t need to drop thousands of dollars on a bag, but you should have one that is durable and large enough to carry a laptop or documents that you’re shuffling from home to work.

 TJMaxx has some great finds from name brands that make good quality purses and bags.
+It is a phenomenal place to buy staple pieces for work.
 I’d check there first if you’re on a budget (or even if you’re not on a budget.
 Some of their purses are really cute).
 I have a large Coach bag that I throw EVERYTHING in: computer, shoes, umbrella, love life, little brothers, EVERYTHING.

 Bag: Badgley Mischka ($100)